MicrosoftDocs/quantum-docs/articles/optimization-streaming-problem.md

 2. A [Block Blob](/rest/api/storageservices/understanding-block-blobs--append-blobs--and-page-blobs) is initialized in Azure Storage, which is where the problem will be uploaded.
 3. The terms that were added are queued for upload.

-The background thread remains alive until the problem definition is finalized, and  continuously attempts to chunk terms into blocks that are individually uploaded in Azure.
+The background thread remains alive until the problem definition is finalized and continuously attempts to chunk terms into blocks that are individually uploaded in Azure.
 A chunk upload is triggered when the queued terms surpass a threshold on the number of terms or the size of the data.
 This means that not every call to `add_terms()` triggers an upload.

 After the first call to `add_terms()`, you may continue to call this method as many times as needed to add all of your terms.
-Note that this method is thread-safe, so you may have multiple threads simultaneously adding terms to the problem definition although there is only ever one uploader thread.
+Because this method is thread-safe, you may have multiple threads simultaneously adding terms to the problem definition although there is only ever one uploader thread.

-Once you have finished adding all of your terms, you must call the `upload()` method to finalize the problem definition (note that if you call `solver.submit(problem)`, `upload()` is called automatically).
+Once you have finished adding all of your terms, you must call the `upload()` method to finalize the problem definition. (`upload()` is called automatically if you call `solver.submit(problem)`).
 The first time the `upload()` method is called, the streaming problem will block on the background upload thread to complete.
 Once this is done, the block blob is finalized in Azure Storage and is ready to be used to solve the problem with Azure Quantum.
-Note that you may not add terms to a problem after it has been finalized.
+Be aware that may not add terms to a problem after it has been finalized.

 If `upload()` is not called on a streaming problem, the block blob in Azure Storage is never finalized.
-When this happens, Azure Storage automatically deletes the uploaded data within a period of time.
+When a block blob isn't finalized, Azure Storage automatically deletes the uploaded data within a period of time.
 For more information, see the [Block Blob reference](/rest/api/storageservices/understanding-block-blobs--append-blobs--and-page-blobs).

 ### Tuning the upload

 Depending on the characteristics of your problem (especially density) or of your CPU or network connection, you may want to tune the StreamingProblem class.
 There are two options for tuning the upload:

 - `StreamingProblem.upload_size_threshold` - the size, in bytes, of the compressed payload to upload.
 As terms are added they are compressed on the fly.
 When the size of the staged compressed payload surpasses this threshold, the chunk is uploaded.
 - `StreamingProblem.upload_terms_threshold` - the threshold for the number of terms that trigger an upload.
-When the number of queued terms exceeds this threshold an upload is triggered.
-If your problem has high connectivity (for example, if your terms have many variables), you may choose to lower this threshold.
+When the number of queued terms exceeds this threshold, an upload is triggered.
+If your problem has high connectivity (for example, if your terms have many variables), you can choose to lower this threshold.

 To tune these parameters, set one or both as shown in the following example **before adding terms to the problem definition**.
-Changing these parameters after the background uploader begins will have no effect.
+Changing these parameters after the background uploader begins has no effect.

 ```py
 problem = StreamingProblem(workspace = workspace, name="My Streamed Problem", problem_type=ProblemType.ising)